 Top seed Ivan Lendl won his French Open match Friday, but several of highly rated counterparts were upset victims, including fifth-seeded Anders Jarryd .
 The day was interrupted for about 4,000 spectators when they were evacuated from one area of the Roland Garros stadium during a match when a ticking sound was heard coming from a suitcase under the stands; it was an alarm clock.
 Lendl recorded straight-set victory, beating Chris Miniussi of Argentina 6-1, 6-1, 6-2.
 Jarryd was the victim of fellow Swede Ulf Stenlund, who surprised himself with a 6-4, 6-2, 6-3 victory.
 Yannick Noah, who in 1983 became the first Frenchman in 37 years to win the title at Roland Garros, had his third consecutive difficult match, downing Fernando Luna of Spain 4-6, 7-6(4), 6-4, 6-3.
 “My ankle was hurting,” Noah said.
 “It was difficult to concentrate.
 I used a lot of energy to get me through.”
 Noah said the ankle, which he injured two months ago, then re-injured “two weeks ago at home when I dropped a suitcase on it,” was swollen and “is like a sprained ankle.”
 The 19-year-old Stenlund did not figure in Sweden’s high hopes when the tournament began with four of the top seven seeds representing the Scandinavian country.”I just tried to win games, not matches,” Stenlund said after his third consecutive straight-set victory. ”The first match against West Germany’s Andreas Maurer was the key match.
 After that, I got more confidence.”
 Stenlund, hadn’t played a main-level tournament prior to Roland Garros ’86, and suddenly moved through to the last 16 not even being forced to play a 5-all set!
 Jarryd said of his loss, “After the first set I had no guts.
 I have no explanation of why I don’t have any fight.
 I want to win, but I don’t do anything to win.
 “I feel more relaxed when I play a higher-ranked player,” said Stenlund.
 “I felt if I had a good day and he was down a bit, I had a good chance.
 I sensed Jarryd was a bit nervous at first and that encouraged me.”
 The 33-year-old Guillermo Vilas, the 1977 French Open champion who is making his 15th appearance at Roland Garros, downed Sweden’s Jan Gunnarsson 7-6(4), 6-2, 3-6, 6-1 in a match that was interrupted by the bomb scare.
 “I was very calm.
 I was not scared,” Vilas said of the one-hour delay that came in the second set.
 About 4,000 spectators were evacuated during the Vilas-Gunnarsson match when a ticking sound was heard coming from a suitcase under the stands.
 It turned out to be an alarm clock.
 Andrei Chesnokov of the Soviet Union surprised Mats Wilander 6-2, 6-3, 6-2, and left Sweden’s hopes, so high when the tournament began, resting with two long shots.
 Wilander, one of four Swedes seeded among the top seven players was preceded out of the year’s first Grand Slam tournament by No. 5 Stefan Edberg, No. 6 Joakim Nystrom and No. 7 Anders Jarryd.
 Of the 12 Swedes who began the two-week tournament in the men’s singles, the only two left are Mikael Pernfors, a two-time NCAA champion at Georgia, and Ulf Stenlund, who is playing in his first Grand Prix event.
 Chesnokov, whose victory over Wilander moved him into the fourth round on the red clay courts of Roland Garros stadium, offered an excuse for his opponent.
 “He had a tough match against Krickstein, and I think he was tired,” Chesnokov said.
 “I saw three sets of that match.
 I figured out how to play against Wilander.
 Krickstein had the advantage over him so often, but didn’t finish it off, and I knew that would be the key.
 I had to put Wilander on the defensive.”
 In men’s play, besides Chesnokov, Martin Jaite downed Spain’s Jose Clavet 6-0, 6-1, 6-3; Emilio Sanchez stopped Jean-Philippe Fleurian of France 6-1, 6-1, 6-7(3), 6-3; Mikael Pernfors defeated American Robert Seguso 7-5, 6-2, 6-0 and Henri Leconte eliminated Brazil’s Cassio Motta 1-6, 3-6, 7-6(10), 6-0, 6-0.
-Leconte saved two match points in the 3rd set tie-break and it’s the longest tie-break won in majors fro a player who won a match storming back from a 2-sets-to-0 deficit.
+Leconte saved two match points in the 3rd set tie-break and it’s the longest tie-break won by a player who won a match storming back from a 2-sets-to-0 deficit (it will be equalled twice in the future).
 Third-seeded Boris Becker completed a 6-3, 6-3, 5-7, 6-4 victory over Eliot Teltscher in a match suspended after three sets because of darkness Saturday.
 Andres Gomez defeated Kent Carlsson 7-5, 7-6(4), 5-7, 6-3 in was third consecutive year they faced each other at Roland Garros.
 Gomez grabbed wins every time, in two previous years after straight sets victories.

 Fourth round: AP